BBG Zero Equipment: My Workout Program For Women Everywhere

 How long it takes to complete a BBG Zero Equipment workout

-There are six workouts to choose from every week and they vary in length from around 15 minutes to 28 minutes.
+There are six to seven workouts to choose from every week and they vary in length from around 15 minutes to 28 minutes.

-Like my BBG and BBG Stronger programs, many of the workouts in BBG Zero Equipment are designed to be completed in 28 minutes — these are all of the Full Body and Arms & Abs workouts.
+Like my BBG and BBG Stronger programs, many of the workouts in BBG Zero Equipment are designed to be completed in 28 minutes — these are all of the Full Body, Arms & Abs and HIIT Cardio workouts.

 The Express workouts are for those days when you’re short on time and take 15 minutes or less to complete.